 Investing in our common stock may be speculative and involves a high degree of risk.
 In addition to the other information contained in this Quarterly Report on Form 10-Q, including our financial statements, and the related notes, schedules and exhibits, you should carefully consider the risk factors described in "Part I, Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed on March 4, 2022, which could materially affect our business, financial condition and/or operating results.
-The risks described in our Annual Report on Form 10-K are not the only risks facing our Company.
+Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed on March 4, 2022, and in "Part II, Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022 (the "First Quarter 10-Q"), filed on May 6, 2022 and our Quarterly Report on Form 10-Q for the quarter ended June 30, 2022, filed on August 5, 2022 (the "Second Quarter 10-Q"), which could materially affect our business, financial condition and/or operating results.
+The risks described in our Annual Report on Form 10-K, the First Quarter 10-Q and the Second Quarter 10-Q are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially and adversely affect our business, financial condition and/or operating results.

-Other than the risk described below, there have been no material changes to the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021, filed on March 4, 2022.
-The risks previously disclosed in our Annual Report on Form 10-K should be read together with the other information disclosed elsewhere in this Quarterly Report on Form 10-Q and our other reports filed with the SEC.
+Other than the risks described below, there have been no material changes to the risk factors previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2021, filed on March 4, 2022, the First Quarter 10-Q and the Second Quarter 10-Q. The risks previously disclosed in our Annual Report on Form 10-K, the First Quarter 10-Q and Second Quarter 10-Q should be read together with the other information disclosed elsewhere in this Quarterly Report on Form 10-Q and the First Quarter 10-Q and our other reports filed with the SEC.